metabase/metabase/docs/users-guide/09-multi-series-charting.md

 If you need to compare single numbers and get a sense of how they differ, Metabase also lets you turn multiple Number charts into a bar chart.
 To do this, follow the same process outlined above.
 While editing a dashboard, click “edit data” on the Number chart of your choice and then select the other saved question(s) you’d like to see represented on the bar chart.
 (At Metabase, we use this to create simple funnel visualizations.)

-### Creating a multi-series visualization in the query builder.
+### Using the notebook editor to create a multi-series visualization.

-If you’re creating a new question you can also view the result as a multi-series visualization.
-To do this you’ll need to summarize and add two groupings to your question.
+If you’re creating a new question, you can also view the result as a multi-series visualization by summarizing your data and grouping it into two or more groups.

 As an example, we might want to see which website or service is referring the most people to our website.
 (In the sample dataset that ships with Metabase this would involve using the `Source` and `Created At` columns of the `People` table.)